Media Requests, Interviews and Patient Conditions

 Media members with inquiries are to contact our 24-hour media hotline (208-625-5300).
 Prior to an interview, the communications and marketing department will seek information about the publication, program or website, nature of the story, names of others being interviewed, questions to be asked, deadline and when the story is expected to publish or air.

-When asked about a patient currently in the hospital, the communications and marketing team are allowed to provide a one-word patient condition report to media members who have the patient’s first and last name.
+When asked about a patient currently in the hospital, per HIPAA guidelines, the communications and marketing team is allowed to provide a one-word patient condition report to media members who have the patient’s first and last name.

 - Treated and released